Fashion house Vivienne Westwood pays tribute to its founder during a fashion show in Paris - ExBulletin

 Playing with volumes, the tailored coats had bold shoulders and wide sleeves, while the lines of the sweatpants curved inwards at the bottom, rather than straight down the leg.

-One look mixed a patchwork of florals, with a loose hooded cape thrown over a fitted, fitted skirt and worn over towering platform heels, as rock band AC/DC’s snarling rendition of “TNT” pounded in background.
+One look mixed in a patchwork of floral patterns, with a loose hooded cape thrown over a fitted, fitted skirt and worn over towering platform heels, as rock band AC/DC snarled TNT performed in the background.

 Dozens of fans dressed in punk styles gathered to see the arrival of guests including fashion designer Jean-Paul Gaultier and actor Jared Leto.